Resources

 kubectl -n kube-system get ds nvidia-device-plugin

-You should see `DESIRED` and `AVAILABLE` match the number of GPU nodes in your cluster.
+Ensure that DESIRED and AVAILABLE counts match the total number of GPU nodes in your cluster.
+Operator can usually run on non-gpu nodes without issue.

 kubectl get nodes